 Travel safety tips for food include:

-- Not eating any fresh or raw fruits and vegetables unless you wash and peel them yourself
+- Don't eat any fresh or raw fruits and vegetables unless you wash and peel them yourself.

-- Making sure all meat and fish have been cooked to at least medium doneness
+- Make sure all meat and fish have been cooked to a safe minimum internal temperature.

-- Not eating raw or rare-cooked meat or fish
+- Don't eat raw or rare-cooked meat or fish.

-- Not eating food from street vendors or food trucks
+- Don't eat food from street vendors or food trucks.

 Living with diarrhea

-In most cases diarrhea is a short-term problem.
-Often it only lasts for a few days.
-Be sure to take plenty of liquids when you’re having a bout of diarrhea.
+In most cases, diarrhea is a short-term problem.
+It usually only lasts for a few days.
+Take plenty of liquids when you’re having a bout of diarrhea.

 Some health problems can make diarrhea last longer or keep coming back.
 These include inflammatory bowel disease and irritable bowel syndrome.
 If another health problem is causing your diarrhea, follow your healthcare provider’s advice for treating that problem.